For centuries various royal families have resided in London, building castles throughout this capital city.

 Read our post on how to get discounted tickets to Windsor Castle.

-Described as the "Key to England," Dover Castle has stood on the edge of the English coast for well over 900 years.
+Described as the "Key to England," Dover Castle has stood on the edge of the English Channel for well over 900 years.

-Its' strength and location made it one of the most important - and largest - castles in the country.
+Its' strength and location atop the famous White Cliffs, made it one of the most important - and largest - castles in the country.

 Later, during the Second World War, Dover Castle would play a crucial role in the Evacuation of Dunkirk.